 Corporate clients are the winners in a legal services market that is getting more competitive, efficient and affordable.
-Tools like Brightflag help corporate legal departments analyze their external spending and identify how each piece of work should be resourced – allowing them to take full advantage of the new legal services landscape.
+Legal spend management solutions like Brightflag help corporate legal departments analyze their external spending and identify how each piece of work should be resourced – allowing them to take full advantage of the new legal services landscape.

 For law firms, future success will depend on how well they can embrace these changes and adjust accordingly.
 Routine work needs to be delivered in a cost effective way, pricing needs to be predictable and value-based.
 This will allow great law firms to focus on what truly differentiates them and cannot be replicated by technology or low-cost alternative structures – specialist advice and judgement.

 Request your Brightflag demo and find out how you can transform your legal department.